 To make matters worse, West Virginia’s weather conditions add a third dangerous factor to the car accident equation.
 With its mountainous geography, West Virginia’s roadways are prone to inclement weather patterns.
 This is a significant issue for West Virginia’s Division of Highways, which owns 95% of the state’s roads.
 This workload often prevents the department from keeping up with maintenance procedures like snow-plowing.

-The State’s Most Dangerous Roads
+What are the State’s Most Dangerous Roads?

-Though all roadways pose risk, West Virginia possesses two stretches of highway that have a higher incidence of car accidents.
+Though all roadways pose risk, West Virginia possesses two stretches of highway that have a higher incidence of car accidents:

 - The U.S. 33 has claimed many victims to its treacherous topography.
 Law enforcement in Pendleton County claim that it is one of the most dangerous stretches of highway in the whole state.
 The state plans on designating thousands of dollars to hazard-related signs, warning drivers not to drive too recklessly on this narrow highway.
 This is necessary considering GPS systems oftentimes route unsuspecting drivers onto the freeway without any forewarning.
 One aspect of U.S. 33 that makes it so dangerous is its “horseshoe” curve, which is an extremely narrow turn, mirroring a U-turn.